AhmedGabr496/Register-login/README.md

 6-check if the registration of a new user is done successufly

-7-Report the status of the test case if (pass/fail) and provide screen shots in the report
+7-Report the status of the test case if (pass/fail) and provide screen shots & video records in the report

 8-use the data of successufly registerd users to check the abilty of login functionality

-9-Report the status of the test case if (pass/fail) and provide screen shots in the report
+9-Report the status of the test case if (pass/fail) and provide screen shots & video records in the report

 ## Reports